-This bill amends existing laws related to prison riot offenses in Washington State, specifically addressing the definitions and implications of such offenses for individuals incarcerated in facilities operated by the Department of Children, Youth, and Families.
-It clarifies the definition of "correctional institution" and introduces provisions allowing individuals convicted of prison riot offenses while in these facilities to apply for the vacation of their records.
-The bill stipulates that if an applicant qualifies, the court is required to vacate the record of conviction or adjudication.
+This bill amends existing laws related to prison riot offenses and introduces new provisions aimed at addressing the implications of such offenses for individuals incarcerated in facilities operated by the Department of Children, Youth, and Families or county juvenile detention facilities.
+Key amendments include the definition of "correctional institution" to clarify that it does not encompass juvenile facilities for certain legal contexts, and the introduction of a process for individuals convicted of prison riot offenses in these facilities to apply for the vacation of their records.
+Specifically, if an applicant qualifies, the court is mandated to vacate the record of conviction or adjudication.

 Statutes affected: Original Bill: 9.94.049, 9.94A.640